top of page

 Molecular mechanisms of memory formation

-My group is also interested in creating and assessing evidence-based teaching practices to improve undergraduate biology education.
+The Peters Lab is also interested in improving undergraduate biology education.
 Efforts in this space include:

 1. Developing AI tools to increase student engagement.